 My preference is the Voisin dragées, almond-shaped, bite-sized, coated chocolates that melt in your mouth rather than your hands.
 Traditionally thrown at the bride and groom (like rice) at French weddings, they’re also great as a snack.
 World-famous Bernachon Chocolates is another iconic French chocolatier in Lyon.
 If you have the time, stop for a cup of hot chocolate at the Bernachon Tea House.

 9. Walk through the Hotel Dieux

-For the past five years, developers have been repurposing the historical building as a modern shopping complex with more than 30 boutiques and restaurants, and will be creating a City of Gastronomy.
-The 13 billion dollar private investment in the Hôtel Dieu is the largest of its kind to-date in Europe.
-Still incomplete, this project also represents one of the most anticipated hotel openings in Lyon, with the planned construction of a 5-star Intercontinental Hotel scheduled to open in 2019.
+For years, developers have been repurposing the historical building as a modern shopping complex with more than 30 boutiques and restaurants, and created a City of Gastronomy (since closed).
+The 13 billion dollar private investment in the Hôtel Dieu was the largest of its kind in Europe to date.
+The project also included the construction of a 5-star Intercontinental Hotel Lyon that opened in 2019.
 It’s fascinating to witness to this transformation of this landmarked building and learn about its history.

 10. Relax on the Place Bellecour